ReadingAndThinking.com

 Before reading this book, I had never questioned the obviousness of early human monogamy (and occasionally polygamy).
 Not only are the hypothetical pictures of primitive humans everywhere depicted in this way, but the current social reality also supports such a possibility.

-However, according to the author of this book, this is also an invisible "Flintsonation", that is, to understand historical events with modern thinking frameworks and concepts, such as looking at slavery from a current perspective or using the sexuality of current human beings Behavioral observations to understand primitive human sexuality.
+However, according to the author of this book, this is also an invisible "Flintsonation", that is, to understand historical events with modern thinking frameworks and concepts, such as looking at slavery from a current perspective or using the sexuality of current human beings' Behavioral observations to understand primitive human sexuality.

-The point of view of the two authors of this book is that, regardless of some close relatives of human beings (Pan genus, two chimpanzees bonobo and chimpanzee), some physiological structures and sexual behavior characteristics of human beings are still few visible in the anthropological anthropology of primitive tribes.
+The point of view of the two authors of this book is that, regardless of some close relatives of human beings (Pan genus, two chimpanzees bonobo and chimpanzee), some physiological structures and sexual behavior characteristics of human beings are still few visible in the anthropology of primitive tribes.

 From the observation point of view, early human beings should be neither monogamous nor polygamous, but in a many-to-many (promiscuous) "social" sexual relationship.
 The reason why we say social type is that in addition to being a necessity for reproduction, sexuality itself also enhances social relationships.